chrisn437/ServerGit/README.md

 ```
 `main.py` is the main entry point of the software \
 `requirements.txt` specifies all the 3rd party dependencies that this project relies on \
-`output/` is an empty folder that contains locally generated output, i.e. final video that would be showed to a test subject \
 `res/` short for *resources*; contains any additional binaries that are necessary, i.e. commercial videos, audio files \
 `src/` short for *source*; location of the source code modules \